 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Best CBD cream for acne: CBDMedic Acne Treatment Medicated Cream
+- Best CBD moisturizer for acne: cbdMD Daily Moisturizer

 - Best CBD face mask for acne: CBDfx Charcoal Face Mask

-Now there’s another acne treatment throwing its hat in the ring.
+Now there’s another acne regimen throwing its hat in the ring.

-So, it’s not exactly surprising to hear it may also be a viable treatment option for acne.
+So, it’s not exactly surprising to hear it may also be a viable option for easing the symptoms of acne.

 Keep reading to learn more about CBD for acne and check out our picks for the best products.